 People think it’s all about death but it’s not.
 Legacies are life driven and only death activated.
 This is an incredibly positive and empowering message for people who can fulfil their philanthropic dreams by leaving a legacy.

 Each culture, religion and country has different Will making and legacy giving traditions, so it’s important to know your market and review your stakeholders to ensure that privacy is not intruded.

-In most developed countries, such as the UK, USA, Canada, Australia, or New Zealand, we know that 45% – 50% of adults at any given time have a Will in place.
+In most developed countries, such as the UK, USA, Canada, Australia, or New Zealand, we know that 50% – 85% of adults, with something to leave, have a Will in place.
 However, there are exceptions to the rule and in some parts of Europe, due to Napoleonic inheritance laws, there is little motivation to make a Will because legally there are definitive rules concerning family inheritance.
-In France for example, only about 5% of the adult population have a Will.

 Radcliffe Consulting is continually researching country markets.
 Having taken legacy fundraising to Russia, we feel it would be a hard ask to develop this source of income in the longer term because giving in this way is just not in Russian culture.
 But in other countries (and excluding developed countries in fundraising terms) like Belgium, Czech Republic, Switzerland, Italy, Spain, France, Netherlands, Israel, Sweden, Norway, Denmark, Thailand, Malaysia to name a few, the potential is truly exciting.